magiclz233/memorix/README.md

+# memorix-web
+Memorix project, a software for managing photo albums, photos, and videos, is currently under development

 # Nunu — A CLI tool for building Go applications.

 Nunu is a scaffolding tool for building Go applications.
 Its name comes from a game character in League of Legends, a little boy riding on the shoulders of a Yeti.
 Just like Nunu, this project stands on the shoulders of giants, as it is built upon a combination of popular libraries from the Go ecosystem.
 This combination allows you to quickly build efficient and reliable applications.